Breast Explant (Removal) Procedure in Florida

 Restoring a Natural Breast Shape, and Peace of Mind, with Breast Explant

 The reasons for breast implant removal (explant) surgery vary from patient to patient.
 While some women choose to remove their implants for cosmetic reasons, others do so out of health concerns.
 In recent years some women have expressed concern that their breast implants may have led to an autoimmune disease or worsened a serious health condition.
 Many of these women have reported experiencing symptoms of what some call “breast implant illness,” including fatigue, cognitive dysfunction, muscle pain and weakness.

 What Happens During Breast Explant?

 Breast explant is performed with the goal of safely removing the breast implant and restoring an attractive breast contour and appearance.
 The procedure typically takes two hours to perform.
-Dr. Rankin will do the following:
+Our surgeons will do the following:

 - Offer a nerve block performed during surgery to reduce pain for 72 hours post-surgery, which may reduce or even eliminate the need for prescription pain medication.